linode/apl-docs/docs/for-ops/how-to/backups.md

 ## Manually create backups

-APL only provides a self-service option for administrators to schedule backups of persistent volumes within team namespaces.
-The shell in APL includes the Velero CLI, so if you're confortable with Velero you can also create you're own custom backups.
+Only platform administrators are able to use the Backup self-service feature to schedule backups of persistent volumes within Team namespaces.
+The Shell in the Console includes the Velero CLI, so if you're confortable with Velero you can also create you're own custom backups.
 Check the docs on [https://velero.io/](https://velero.io/) for more information.

 This is an example of creating a custom backup: